open-horizon/examples/edge/services/visual_inferencing/UsingPolicy.md

     ]
 }
 ```
-- Notice that the developer who wrote and published the `yolocuda` service included a service policy constraint that requires any edge nodes to be GPU enabled in order to run it.
+- Notice that the developer who wrote and published these object detection and classification services included a service policy constraint that will enable edge devices to run `yolocuda` only if they have the node policy states `GPUenabled` is `true`, otherwise it will run `yolocpu`.

-- Below is the example `deployment.policy.json` that has been published into the Exchange as part of the example operator:
+- Below is the example `deployment.policy.json` that has been published into the Exchange along with the `yolocpu` service:

 ```json
 {